yuyliu/CNOL/README.md

 This repository posts the problem and solution sets in Chinese and in English (within the "pdf" folder), as well as a template of their source code (within the "tex" folder), for CNOL (since 2020).
 For other information about CNOL (e.g., FAQs, announcements, registration, etc.), visit [the CNOL website](http://www.ioling.org.cn) or [the International Teenager Competition and Communication Center (ITCCC) website](http://www.it3c.org).
 ## Problem Committee
-The preparation of the problem set for CNOL, just like IOL and APLO, is a complex and time-consuming task, involving composition, testing and review of problems in Chinese and in English.
+The preparation of the problem set for CNOL, just like for IOL, is a complex and time-consuming task, involving composition, testing and review of problems in Chinese and in English.
 This is the duty of the CNOL Problem Committee (PC).
 The CNOL PC is a body composed of people studying in different countries and at different institutions, whose expertise in linguistic problems has been demonstrated by authorship or high scores at past CNOLs or IOLs.
 ### Current Members